 Follow the steps given below to fill Form F:

-You can download Form F from the official Labour Ministry website, or ask your HR for the latest version.
+The Form F can be downloaded from the official Labour Ministry website, or from the HR of the company the applicant is working in for the latest version.
 Many employers also make it available via the internal HR portal.

 Gratuity and pension are both post-employment benefits, but they differ significantly in purpose, payment structure, and eligibility.
 Here's a comparison to help you understand the key distinction: